anslmC/CpuT/README.md

 Broad hardware libraries such as LibreHardwareMonitor provide complete hardware telemetry.
 CpuT focuses specifically on CPU temperature access.

-It provides a small API without requiring applications to implement platform-specific temperature logic.
+Choose CpuT when you need a lightweight, standalone library for CPU temperature.
+It handles provider fallback and validation without requiring platform-specific logic in your application.

+When a reliable temperature cannot be read, CpuT returns a meaningful unavailable or failure result rather than treating a value such as `0°C` as a valid temperature.

 ## Installation